nus-cs2103-AY2324S1/tp/docs/team/ji-just-ji.md

   * Enhanced `UniquePersonList` to `UniqueModuleList` to accommodate modules instead of person.
   * Enhanced `Person` object to `Module` object to accommodate for the purpose of the software.
   * Upgraded Json files to accomodate for `Module` objects
+  * Created tests and `TypicalModules` and `ModuleBuilder` as backbone for testing commands.

 * **Documentation**:
   * User Guide: